 She waited in silence to receive some sign or message from her husband on the other side.
 They'd pre-arranged certain signs and messages, such as opening a pair of silver handcuffs, the verbal message whispered on his death bed, and other unnamed signs and codes.

 On February 8, 1928, renowned medium Arthur Ford (New York's First Spiritualist Church's pastor) claimed that during a trance, Harry Houdini's mother came to him and spoke the word "forgive."
 Bess wrote to Ford stating it was a significant word to Houdini who hadn't forgiven one of his brothers for marrying another brother's wife.
 Bess wrote, "I might also say that this is the first message which I have received which has an appearance of truth."

-For the next ten years Bess held an annual séance for her husband.
-Nothing of note ever happened despite Bess' lingering hope that she would finally make contact.
+For the next ten years, Bess held an annual séance for her husband.
+Nothing of note ever happened despite Bess's lingering hope she would finally make contact.

 Screenwriter Opines on 1936 Halloween Séance

 According to screenwriter John Cox, who is a Houdini researcher, the 1936 séance was the first one held on Halloween.
 Posted on his website, Wild About Houdini, Cox states, "Records of other seances held by Bess in New York show them taking place in the Spring."